-Outside of the white-collar arena, Dan has represented clients in state and federal civil matters involving allegations of fraud.
-He has also represented clients in the U.S. Court of Appeals for the Second Circuit and in the Connecticut Supreme Appellate Courts.
+Outside of the white collar arena, Dan has represented clients in complex state and federal civil matters.
+He has also represented clients in the U.S. Court of Appeals for the Second Circuit, and the Connecticut Supreme and Appellate Courts.

-Prior to joining Day Pitney, Dan served as an assistant U.S. attorney in the Criminal Division of the U.S. Attorney's Office for the Eastern District of New York in Brooklyn.
-As a federal prosecutor, Dan was a member of the Business and Securities Fraud section, where he investigated and prosecuted violations of the federal securities-fraud, mail-fraud, wire-fraud and money-laundering statutes.
-In addition to trying several cases to verdict, Dan also briefed and argued appeals before the Second Circuit.
-He also served as corporate counsel in the healthcare-law compliance group within the legal division of a major pharmaceutical company.
+Prior to joining Day Pitney, Dan served as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney's Office for the Eastern District of New York in Brooklyn.
+As a federal prosecutor, Dan was a member of the Business and Securities Fraud section, where he investigated and prosecuted violations of the federal securities fraud, mail fraud, wire fraud and money laundering statutes.
+In addition to trying several cases to verdict, including against the so-called "Mafia Cops" (Louis Eppolito and Stephen Caracappa), Dan briefed and argued several appeals before the Second Circuit.
+He also served as corporate counsel in the healthcare law compliance group within the legal division of a major pharmaceutical company.

 Represented a broker-dealer executive in a Foreign Corrupt Practices Act prosecution by the U.S. Attorney's Office for the Southern District